vippsas/vipps-partner/README.md

 - Partners can ask the merchant to create a user for them so they get access to the MSN on [portal.vipps.no](https://portal.vipps.no).
-  The user persmissions are described (in Norwegian) [here](https://vipps.no/hjelp/vipps/kundeforholdet-mitt/hvilke-tilganger-kan-vi-opprette-i-vippsportalen/).
+  The user permissions are described (in Norwegian) [here](https://vipps.no/hjelp/vipps/kundeforholdet-mitt/hvilke-tilganger-kan-vi-opprette-i-vippsportalen/).
   See:
   [Getting started: Permissions and users](https://github.com/vippsas/vipps-developers/blob/master/vipps-getting-started.md#permissions-and-users).
-- We are working on direct URLs that will let merchants go directly to the right page on [portal.vipps.no](https://portal.vipps.no) with as much information as possible information pre-filled.
+- We are working on direct URLs that will let merchants go directly to the right page on [portal.vipps.no](https://portal.vipps.no) with as much information as possible pre-filled.
 - We have started on a proof of concept for a
   [Vipps Partner API PoC](#vipps-partner-api-poc), which will improve the process above.
 Please bear with us in the meantime.